GameStop taps Amazon Australia chief as CEO, may sell shares

 Furlong will join on June 21, while Recupero, who was chief financial officer of Amazon’s North American consumer business, will come on board on July 12, the company said.

-GameStop’s shares have almost doubled in the past month, approaching their high in January.
+GameStop’s shares have almost doubled in the past month, approaching their January high.
 That was when a massive surge driven by investors on Reddit’s wallstreetbets trading forum made the stock the most traded on the U.S. market for several days.

 The Securities and Exchange Commission requested documents and information related to an investigation into that trading, GameStop disclosed, along with trading in shares of other companies.